 It didn’t feel real.

-"We can't always know," she'd explained, "she is ready, her body put up a good fight.
-She's been with your brothers, she's not in pain, she's just waiting for you."
+“We can’t always know.”
+The nurse had explained, “It’s time.
+Her body put up a good fight.
+Your brothers have been in with her.
+She’s not in pain.
+She’s just waiting for you.”

 I clink my keys down onto the side table, joining the mountains of unpaid and overdue bills.

-"It's gonna be okay, we will be alright," I promise him, trying to convince myself.
-His head nodding against my chest.
+“It’s gonna be okay, we will be alright,” I promise him, trying to convince myself.
+His head nods slowly against my chest.

-"Promise me."
-The lines deepen on her frail face, skin almost translucent as her sunken in eyes, once filled with light and laughter, plead with me.
+“Promise me.”
+The lines deepen on my mother’s frail face, skin almost translucent as her sunken in eyes, once filled with light and laughter, plead with me.

-Her tiny frame covered in a heap of blankets, making her look so small in the hospital bed, now taking up most of the space in the tiny den, the smallest room in the house, the one she took.
+Covered in a heap of blankets, making her appear so tiny in the hospital bed, now taking up most of the space in the minuscule den, the smallest room in the house, the one she took.

 She gave everything and took nothing.

-The nurse who has been taking care of her over the last months drops a hand to my shoulder with a soft squeeze as I scoot a chair up to her bedside, propping my elbows on the soft edge of the mattress.
+The nurse who has been taking care of her over the last months drops a hand to my shoulder with a soft squeeze as I scoot a chair up to the bedside, propping my elbows against the soft edge of the mattress.

-Dealt straight shitty luck with men, and Trent's deadbeat dad, but she refused to quit.
-She played both roles, dedicating her life to making sure my brothers and I grew into respectful men, well as best she could.
+Dealt straight shitty luck with men, with deadbeat dads, but she refused to quit.
+She played both roles, dedicating her life to making sure my brothers and I grew into respectful humans, well, as best she could.
 Valuing family, and our commitments to each other above everything else.

 Working any and all odd jobs she could scrounge up, her last role as a housekeeper in the neighboring town hospital had at least helped with some of the medical bills.

-She's always been dead set on me graduating college with the highest degree.
-Half the kids in this area don't even see a high school diploma.
-For us, it wasn't an option.
-When I'd gotten accepted into one of the more prestigious schools in the state she pushed, encouraged it.
+She’s always been dead set on me graduating college with the highest degree.
+Half the kids in this area don’t even see a high school diploma, much less a doctorate’s.
+For me, it wasn’t an option.
+When I’d gotten accepted into one of the more prestigious schools in the state, she pushed, encouraged it.
 Telling me it would be hard but that I could do it.

 And I wanted to.

-"You always want to be the one to fix things," her breathless voice rasps, "finish school, you're almost there."
-Her fingertips slowly fall from my cheek.
-"I'm proud of you, Steven."
+“You always want to be the one to fix things.”
+Her fading voice rasps.
+“Finish school, you’re almost there.”
+Her fingertips fall from my cheek, trailing down my face as her eyes stay on mine.
+“I’m proud of you, Steven.”

 “I love you,” I breathe out the hoarse words, a sudden darkness crawling into the room.
 The world will never be the same.

-"Be happy," her eyes lock to mine like she's telling me a secret message.
+“Be happy.”
+Her eyes lock to mine as if she’s telling me a secret message.

 “I am,” I reply.

-"No," I can barely hear the word as she speaks.
-"You deserve the world."
-She looks at me with a smile, a look of peace, that never faltering smile curved upon her lips.
-"I want you to really live."
-Her hand cups harder against my cheek as she attempts to hide the wince at the extra movement.
+“No.” I can barely hear the word as she speaks.
+“You deserve the world.”
+She stares at me with a look of adoration, a sense of peace filling the room, and that never faltering smile curved upon her lips.
+“I want you to really live.”
+Her hand cups harder against my cheek as she attempts to hide the wince from the extra movement.